ebolduc37/id-tools/README.md

 <a id="returning-1"></a>
 #### Option 1 (simple): obtaining a string representation using `identify()`

-The `identify()` method returns a `string` that confirms the specified element's characteristics and, based on the label and the employed identification framework and its exception status, lists all possible clothing lines and corresponding collections that a garment with such characteristics may be from, along with other information that can be extracted from such characteristics, such as the stylized product code, the garment type, the garment size, and the possibility of counterfeit.
+The `identify()` method returns a `string` that confirms the specified element's characteristics and—based on the label, the identification framework, and the exception status—lists all possible clothing lines and corresponding collections that a garment with such characteristics may be from, along with other information that can be extracted from such characteristics, such as the stylized product code, the garment type, the garment size, and the possibility of counterfeit.

 __Example:__
 ```